CHEQ Research: More Than One-Fifth of Web Traffic is Invalid

 For businesses serious about good data, a comprehensive go-to-market security platform will help automatically detect and block invalid traffic, freeing up valuable time, unskewing your metrics, and providing actionable insight into marketing trends and spend.

-Our platform, Cheq Paradome, leverages thousands of security challenges to evaluate site traffic in real-time, determine whether a visitor is legitimate, suspicious, or invalid, and take appropriate action in blocking or redirecting that user.
-Book a demo to see how Cheq Paradome can lower your CPA and protect your go-to-market efforts
+Our platform, CHEQ, leverages thousands of security challenges to evaluate site traffic in real-time, determine whether a visitor is legitimate, suspicious, or invalid, and take appropriate action to block or redirect that user.
+Book a demo to see how CHEQ can lower your CPA and protect your go-to-market efforts.